-OMB No. 1121-0329 Approval Expires 12/31/2018
+OMB No. 1121-0329 Approval Expires 11/30/2020

-U.S. Department of JusticeOffice of Justice Programs Bureau of Justice Assistance
+U.S. Department of Justice Office of Justice Programs Bureau of Justice Assistance

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA) is seeking applications for providing training and technical assistance, and conducting outreach on the Safeguarding Children of Arrested Parents Model Policy.
-This program furthers the Department's mission by supporting effective policy, programs, sharing, and collaborations within state, local, and tribal agencies and communities.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP) Bureau of Justice Assistance (BJA) is seeking applications for funding under the Tribal Corrections Capacity Building Training and Technical Assistance Program.
+This program furthers the Department's mission by assisting federally recognized Indian tribes in strengthening their correctional system capacity to provide community supervision and reentry strategies to reduce crime.